 Trust Spicer® lubricant to protect your universal joint and slip assemblies.

-Lack of proper lubrication is the most common cause of premature failure in U-joint kits and slip assemblies.
-Properly sized Spicer® U-joints that are adequately lubricated at recommended intervals will normally meet or exceed fleet operational requirements.
-Inadequate lube cycles, and failure to lubricate the U-joints and slip splines properly, will not only cause premature U-joint kit failures, but may lead to other problems, such as slip spline seizures.
-Relubrication at recommended intervals (see chart below) flushes abrasive contaminants from the U-joints and slip components, helping to optimize the life of the driveshaft.
+Lack of proper lubrication is the most common cause of premature failure in u-joint kits and slip assemblies.
+Properly sized Spicer® u-joints that are adequately lubricated at recommended intervals will normally meet or exceed fleet operational requirements.
+Inadequate lube cycles, and failure to lubricate the u-joints and slip splines properly, will not only cause premature u-joint kit failures, but may lead to other problems, such as slip spline seizures.
+Relubrication at recommended intervals (see Chart 5) flushes abrasive contaminants from the u-joints and slip components, helping to optimize the life of the driveshaft.

 Warning: Inadequate lubrication can cause driveline failure, which can result in separation of the driveline from the vehicle.
 A separated driveline can result in serious injury or death.

 In order to minimize the potential for driveline failure, including driveline separation, you must:

 - Carefully review the lubrication specifications on this web page and lube manual located here.